-In Connecticut, the final paycheck must be issued by the business day following termination if the termination is involuntary.
-For a voluntary termination the final paycheck may be issued on the next regularly scheduled payday.
+In Connecticut, the final paycheck must be issued by the business day following separation if the separation is involuntary.
+For a voluntary separation, the final paycheck may be issued on the next regularly scheduled payday.

-Additionally, unemployment insurance information (Form UC-61, Unemployment Separation Packet/Notice) must be provided to all separating employees, regardless of the reason for leaving.
+Additionally, unemployment insurance information (Forms UCT-62/UC-61, Unemployment Separation Package) must be provided to all separating employees, regardless of the reason for leaving.
 Employers must complete “Section F - Unemployment Notice” before providing the packet to the employee.